A decision-theoretic approach to dealing with uncertainty in quantum mechanics: The basic decision-theoretic models

 Because a coherent~\(\betterthan\) is a strict vector ordering, we can represent it in a mathematically equivalent manner by the following convex cone of measurements:

 Its elements are the measurements that You (strictly) prefer to the zero measurement~\(\zero\), which gives You zero utility and is therefore often called the \emph{status quo}.
-We'll therefore call such measurements \emph{desirable} (to You), and the corresponding convex cone~\(\desirset\) a \emph{set of desirable measurements} (for You).
+We'll therefore call such measurements \emph{desirable} (to You), and the corresponding convex cone~\(\desirset\) a \emph{{\SDM}} (for You).
 Observe that, by \labelcref{ax:preference:additivity},

 which confirms that the ordering~\(\betterthan\) is indeed completely determined by the convex cone~\(\desirset\), and vice versa.